 You will also find a ton of blogs that might work.
-However, keep track of how many social media fans the those blogs have.
-Keep the top 20 most liked blogs on your hit list.
+However, keep track of how many social media fans those blogs have.
+Keep the top 20 most-liked blogs on your hit list.

 You will now have 40 blogs to pitch, and you should be able to land stories in at least 10 of them.
 Most of those will probably be local to the region of your film.
 Get in touch with smaller blogs if you haven’t confirmed at least ten stories before your launch.

-Ask all the bloggers to launch their stories the first morning of your Kickstarter campaign and share those stories on Facebook when they come out.
+Ask all the bloggers to launch their stories the first morning of your Kickstarter campaign and share them on Facebook when they come out.
 Be very kind to bloggers.
 Famous bloggers are busy and bombarded with requests to feature stories.
 Treat them kindly and make their lives easy.